 What Are Uterine Fibroids?

 Uterine fibroids, also called leiomyomas or myomas, are tumors that grow on the wall of the uterus.
 Uterine fibroids are not cancerous and do not usually become cancerous.
 Fibroids can range in size from very small and undetectable with the eye to large enough to expand the uterus and distort the abdomen.
-Uterine fibroids are common, with about a third of women ages 25 to 44 experiencing symptoms.
+Uterine fibroids are common, with about 1/3 of women ages 25 to 44 experiencing symptoms.

 The causes of fibroids are not known, though there are some factors that may contribute to the risk of developing them: